saikirangurijal/cloudcentersuite/Content/AppProfiles/NTierComplexApp/README.md

 ## Introduction

-    The Workload Manager platform supports to create and deploy N-Tier complex application profiles using  various servies already onboarded on it.
+    The Workload Manager platform supports to create and deploy N-Tier complex application profiles using  various services already onboarded on it.

     This document provides information to create  JAVA/J2EE Based Web Application Profile with multiple Service Integration.